keshav-motwani/multisampleranger/README.md

   - `sample_name`: Column indicating the biological sample from which the library originated.
   - `library_name`: Column indicating the name of library, multiple libraries per `sample_name` are common for CITE-seq - one for gene expression, one for feature barcodes
   - `library_type`: Can be `Gene Expression`, `Antibody Capture`, `CRISPR`, or `Custom`
+  - `expected_cell_count`: Number of cells expected from each sample (should be consistent for each sample_name across libraries, if column not included, defaults to `cellranger`'s default)
   - `fastqs`: [If `fastq_pattern` not specified]: Path to folder containing fastqs for the library
   - Example contents: